Stamp Duty Land Tax Refund

 How To Reclaim Stamp Duty Land Tax

-Our team of SDLT advisors will investigate your purchases, as through no fault of your own, you may have overpaid and could claim a refund.
+Our team of SDLT advisors will investigate your purchases, as through no fault of your own, you may have overpaid and could claim an SDLT refund.
 There are several tax relief and exemptions available as well as the simple fact that the property itself could have been misclassified.

 If you are in fact due a refund, we will then go through the process of reclaiming overpaid SDLT with HMRC.
 All the advice given is from a qualified Chartered Tax Advisor, so you have peace of mind that this is legitimately being inspected and your SDLT repayment is in safe hands.